openedx/edx-documentation/en_us/shared/course_assets/course_wiki.rst

 To change access to the course wiki, follow these steps.

 #.
-Open your course in Studio.
+In Studio, from the **Content** menu select **Pages & Resources**.
 #.
-Select **Settings**, then **Advanced Settings**.
+Click the gear icon on the **Wiki** card shown on this page.
 #.
-Scroll down to the **Allow Public Access to Wiki** field.
-This Boolean
+From the **Configure wiki** modal, check or uncheck the toggle of the **Enable public wiki access** setting.
+#.
+Select **Apply** to save your configuration changes.

-   setting is set to False by default, meaning that only course team members and enrolled learners can see the course wiki.
-If you change the value of this field to True, then any registered edX user can access the course wiki, even if they are not enrolled in your course.
+The **Enable public wiki access** wiki setting is disabled by default, meaning that only course team members and enrolled learners can see the course wiki.
+If you enable this setting, then any registered edX user can access the course wiki, even if they are not enrolled in your course.
 However, public users would have to explicitly navigate to your wiki via the edX-wide wiki structure, or a link that has been provided to them.

 To modify viewing or editing permissions for specific groups of users by article, see :ref:`Setting Permissions for Wiki Articles`.